 Pent up energy can create a very destructive dog.
 When your dog scratches, try taking them on a walk immediately.
 See if this helps the behavior in the future

 Let's recap what we've learned.
-Why does a dog scratch?
+Why do dogs dig and scratch?
 Well, for many many different reasons!
-Try to isolate the scratching and figure out why your dog is scratching.
+Try to isolate the scratching and figure out why your dog is behaving in this way.